yfsuperman/algorithm_in_go/README.md

-Algorithm
+algorithm_in_go
 ----

-This repo is used for practising programming languanges like Java, Go, Python, etc. by implementing algorithms.
+This repo is used for practising golang by implementing different algorithm problems.